omarmeky/jquery-graceful-websocket/README.md

 var simpleSocket = require('simple-socket');
 var ws = simpleSocket.init(ws://localhost/blah);

-//handlers are the same as jquery-graceful-websocket
+// handlers are pretty much the same as jquery-graceful-websocket

+// onmessage gets passed the data right away instead of an event object

+ws.onmessage = function(data) {
+    // do stuff with data, no need to JSON.parse it
+};

 ```